pmjdebruijn/ShuttlePRO/README.md

 The ~/.shuttlerc file, if it exists, takes priority over /etc/shuttlerc, so it becomes your personal shuttlepro configuration.
 You can edit this file as you see fit, in order to customize the configuration for the applications that you use.

+**NOTE:** The program re-reads its configuration file whenever it notices that the file has been changed.
+However, in the current implementation this check is only done when an input event arrives after the keyboard focus changed to a new window.
+Thus you can edit the file while the program keeps running, but you'll have to switch windows *and* operate the device to have the changes take effect.

 # Usage

 The shuttlepro program is a command line application, so you typically run it from the terminal.
 However, it is also possible to launch it from your Jack session manager (see *MIDI Output* below) or from your desktop environment's startup files once you've set up everything to your liking.